physiozoo/physiozoo.github.io/_pages/home.md

 excerpt: "Heart Rate Variability analysis of human and animal electrophysiological data"

 intro:
-  - excerpt: 'The PhysioZoo is a collaborative platform dedicated to the study of the heart rate variability (HRV) in mammals’ electrophysiological recordings'
+  - excerpt: 'The PhysioZoo is a collaborative platform dedicated to the study of the heart rate variability (HRV) in mammals’ electrophysiological recordings.'

 feature_row: